mcosovic/JuliaGrid.jl/docs/src/man/generator.md

 ---

 !!! tip "How many"
-    The input data need not contain a complete structure of measurement variables, and measurement data need not consistent with the total number of buses and branches, also if there is more than one measurement per the same bus or branch everything will be fine.
+    The input data needs not to contain a complete structure of measurement variables, and measurement data needs not to be consistent with the total number of buses and branches.
+Also, the function supports more than one measurement per the same bus or branch.
 ---

 ## Flowchart